 The surface may then be rendered to the device by calls

-such as cairo_paint
+such as cairo_paint or written

-to a file by calls such as cairo_surface_write_to_png
+to a file by calls such as cairo_surface_write_to_png.

 The following program from the Cairo FAQ doesn't create a